-Background: Hepatitis C virus (HCV) infection is highly prevalent in thalassemic patients.
-This may decrease serum antibody response to hepatitis B virus (HBV) vaccine.
-There is also some alteration in the immune system of multi-transfused thalassemic patients as a consequence of iron overload.
-We deduced that HCV infection may reduce the effectiveness of HBV vaccine in multi-transfused thalassemic patients.
-Material/Methods: Subjects were cited and studied prospectively in three groups.
-Group 1:125 multi-transfused thalassemic patients with negative serum HCV antibody, Group 2:96 multi-transfused thalassemic patients with positive serum HCV antibody on at least 2 different occasions, and Group3:100 healthy subjects.
-Subjects in all groups had negative serum HBsAg, anti-HBc, and anti-HBs, and they received three 20-mug doses of recombinant HBV vaccine in months 0,1, and 6.
-The anti-HBs titer was obtained one month after the last dose of vaccine and was considered seroprotective if greater than or equal to10 IU/I. Results: The seroprotection rate was 8.2% in Group 1 and 80.2% in Group 2 (P=0.74).
-It was 86% in healthy subjects, which didn't significantly differ from HCV-positive and -negative thalassemics (P=0.56).
-Moreover, the mean values of ALT among the responder and non-responder thalassemic patients were 55.5 +/- 41.9 and 57.4 +/- 48.5 U/I, respectively (p=0.802).
-During the vaccination periods, patients in all 3 groups did not show any significant adverse reactions.
-Conclusions: Our study shows that three standard doses of HBV vaccine are immunogenic and safe in multi-transfused thalassemic patients with or without HCV infection.
+Hepatitis C virus (HCV) infection is highly prevalent in thalassemic patients, and this may decrease the serum antibody response to hepatitis B virus (HBV) vaccine.
+There is also some alteration of the immune system in multi-transfused thalassemic patients, as a consequence of iron overload.
+We investigated whether HCV infection may reduce the effectiveness of HBV vaccine in multi - transfused thalassemic patients.
+Subjects were cited and studied prospectively in three groups: group 1: 125 multi-transfused thalassemic patients with negative serum HCV antibody; group 2: 96 multi-transfused thalassemic patients with positive serum HCV antibody (ELISA II), in at least 2 different occasions; group 3: 100 healthy subjects.
+Matching was performed between three groups in sex, age and body mass index and subjects in all groups had negative serum HBsAg, anti-HBc and anti-HBs and received three 20 µgr/dose injections of recombinant HBV vaccine (Heberbiovac HB) in months 0, 1, 6.
+Anti-HBs titer was obtained one month after the last dose of vaccine and it was considered seroprotective if it was 2: 10 IU/L. Seroprotection rate was 83.2% in group 1 and 80.2% in group 2 (p=0.74) and was 86% in healthy subjects, which didn't significantly differ with HCV positive and negative thalassemics (p>0.05).
+Moreover, the mean values of ALT among the responders and non-responder thalassemic patients were 55.5 ± 41.9 and 57.4 ±48.5 U/L respectively (p=0.802).
+During vaccination periods, patients in all 3 groups did not show any significant adverse reactions.
+Our study shows that three standard doses of HBV vaccine are immunogenic and safe in multi-transfused thalassemic patients with or without HCV infection.